 That being said there always seems to be one man held in particularly high regard by all, one man who’d certainly expect his hat to be thrown into the ring as part of the debate on the subject.
 That name would be Brock Lesnar.

 Brock Lesnar is a twenty and a half stone hulk of pure muscle and pure aggression.
-Throughout his college years he was an extremely accomplished wrestler, leaving with a 106-5 overall record and winning the NCAA heavyweight championship in 2000.
+Throughout his college years, he was an extremely accomplished wrestler, leaving with a 106-5 overall record and winning the NCAA heavyweight championship in 2000.
 A major accolade that only the very best realise.

 We all know wrestling is pre-determined, but this was somehow different.
 You felt from the moment you saw him this country boy from Minnesota throwing grapplers around with ease, he could legitimately snap you in half with his bare hands, or should that be bear hands.
 He is indeed an animal.
-In fact through his ruthless streak he fittingly acquired the moniker “the Beast Incarnate”.
+In fact, through his ruthless streak, he fittingly acquired the moniker ‘The Beast Incarnate’.

 His career was cut short after he was diagnosed with the partially debilitating intestinal condition diverticulitis and he retired from the sport in 2010.
 The reality was he’d been fighting hurt, we’d never got to see a 100% Brock in the cage, for the time being at least.

 2012 saw his resurrection as a wrestler, now displaying a new brutal ground-and-pound MMA approach that often left his foes battered and bloodied.
-Even in this PG era of the grap game Lesnar should often have been rated 18.
+Even in this PG era of the grap game, Brock Lesnar should often have been rated 18.
 Billed as a special attraction, which he most certainly was, he only worked a handful of dates further increasing his mystique.

-This year a fully fit Lesnar was granted a one-off opportunity to compete in the UFC again.
+This year a fully fit Brock Lesnar was granted a one-off opportunity to compete in the UFC again.
 A fully fit beast had been itching to re-test his fighting skills against the baddest on the planet.
 At UFC 200 he did just that defeating 8th ranked Heavyweight in the World Mark Hunt by unanimous decision and proving at the ripe age of 39 he could still more than go.

 “We will get to the bottom of this”.

 It didn’t stop him competing in WWE’s flagship pay-per-view Summerslam though, where he went on to brutalise Randy Orton in a match that blurred the lines between pro-wrestling and raw unadulterated violence.
 Indeed many are still questioning if Brock went too far here.
 Something he’s been accused of many times.

 Brock Lesnar always will be a polarising figure, be it in the octagon with his UFC hat on, or in the arena of professional wrestling (or sports entertainment as it’s now often referred).
 He gives the impression he cares for no one but himself, and that’s because by large that statement is absolutely true.

 Is he the toughest?
-Without doubt he has all the tools and indeed the credentials, not to mention a dense air of menace signified by the large tattooed sword on his chest, but it’s too difficult a question answer definitively.
+Without a doubt, he has all the tools and indeed the credentials, not to mention a dense air of menace signified by the large tattooed sword on his chest, but it’s too difficult a question to answer definitively.
 The doubters would certainly raise the issue of his MMA record, which is far from unblemished.